 Never Rely on your Guns Safety: While your safety should always be on when you’re not shooting, it should never be counted on to prevent the gun from firing.
 A safety is a mechanical device that can and will fail; it should never be 100% relied on to stop an accident.

 Practice, Practice, Practice: I recently heard a safety instructor say don’t fear the man with many guns, fear the man with one.
-These are usually the guys who have very little experience actually firing a gun; they’re the ones that you hear about on the evening news..
+These are usually the guys who have very little experience shooting; they’re the ones that you hear about on the evening news.

-If you can’t remember the last time you fired your weapon, you’re doing yourself and your family a disservice, and you’re putting your lives at risk.
+If you can’t remember the last time you went shooting, you’re doing yourself and your family a disservice, and you’re putting your lives at risk.
 To be a good and safe marksman, you need to practice your shooting skills.
-Practice not only makes you a better shooter, it also ensures your weapon is in good working order when you need it.
-The last thing you want to find during a self-defense situation, is you have a gun that’s not in condition to be fired.
+Practice not only makes you a better shooter, it also ensures your gun is in good working order when you need it.
+The last thing you want to find during a self-defense situation is you have a gun that’s not in condition to be fired.

-Make sure you are using the Right Ammo: Using the wrong type of ammunition can seriously damage your gun, and can cause serious injury to yourself and those around you.
+Make sure you are using the Right Ammo: Using the wrong type of ammunition can seriously damage your gun, and can cause seriously injury to yourself and those around you.

 Although this seems like common sense, it’s actually a very common mistake that even some seasoned hunters have made out in the field.
 For example, a common hunting mistake is accidentally loading a 20 gauge shell into your 12 gauge shotgun.
 This can be a deadly mistake that can cause the barrel of your shotgun to blow out from a lodged shell that has created an obstruction inside your barrel.

 Know where you are firing, and what’s beyond your target: Once you pull that trigger, you can never get that shot back.
-Unless you know exactly what you’re shooting at, and what lies beyond what you’re shooting, you should never take the shot.
+Unless you know exactly what you’re shooting at, and what lies beyond that target, you should never take the shot.

-Even a small round like a .22lr bullet can travel a distance of about 1 ¼ mile, this means you better be darn sure of what’s beyond your intended target.
+Even a small round like a .22lr bullet can travel a distance of about 1 ¼ miles, this means you better be darn sure of what’s beyond your intended target.